Jane Cornwallis: Jane, Lady Cornwallis

 She was made a lady of the bedchamber to Anne of Denmark.
 This appointment was probably secured by Lucy Russell, Countess of Bedford.

 Rumour connected her with "young Garret", an usher to the lord treasurer.
 However, in 1609, she married Sir William Cornwallis of Brome, Suffolk, over thirty years her senior.
 King James gave her a jewel provided by George Heriot worth £60.
 William Cornwallis died in 1611.
-Their only son, born in March 1611, Frederick, would later be styled Lord Cornwallis.
+Their only son, born in March 1611, Frederick, would later be created the first Baron Cornwallis.

 In 1609 a fellow courtier in the queen's household, and cousin of the Countess of Bedford, Bridget Markham, bequeathed her a set of diamond and ruby buttons.
 Anne of Denmark gave her a jewel of gold with diamonds, supplied by George Heriot, at her wedding, and gifts of four elaborate gowns in the following years.

 Jane, Lady Bacon

-On 1st May 1614, she married Nathaniel Bacon, of Culford, Suffolk, seventh (or ninth) son of Sir Nathaniel Bacon of Culford, High Sheriff of Norfolk and Suffolk.
+On 1 May 1614, she married Nathaniel Bacon, of Culford, Suffolk, seventh (or ninth) son of Sir Nathaniel Bacon of Culford and Redgrave, High Sheriff of Norfolk and Suffolk.
 As the widow of a knight, she continued to be addressed by her title of "Lady Cornwallis" until Bacon himself was made a Knight of the Bath in February, 1626.

-The couple resided at Brome Hall in Suffolk, a Cornwallis property that Lady Cornwallis held in trust for her minor son, Frederick.
+Bacon was the nephew of the statesman and philosopher Francis Bacon, 1st Viscount St Alban, and wealthy, but took his painting very seriously, and is now mainly remembered for this.
+He died at only forty-two in 1627.
+The couple lived at Brome Hall in Suffolk (demolished in 1958), a Cornwallis property that Lady Cornwallis held in trust for her minor son, Frederick.

+By 1618, the Countess of Bedford became interested in collecting early Tudor art.
+She believed that portraits by Hans Holbein the Younger could be found in country houses, and she wrote to Lady Jane Cornwallis, hoping that her father-in-law, Nicholas Bacon of Redgrave might have such pictures.
+She would pay handsomely, and offered to have faithful copies made as substitutes for the originals.
+Thomas Howard, 14th Earl of Arundel was a competitor for old paintings.
+It is not clear from the letters if any old portraits changed hands.

-Frederick Cornwallis married Elizabeth Ashburnham, daughter of Sir John Ashburnham and Elizabeth Villiers, at court in January 1631, but his mother did not attend because she was offended by some misdemeanour of his.
+Jane's son by her first marriage, Frederick Cornwallis, married Elizabeth Ashburnham, daughter of Sir John Ashburnham and Elizabeth Villiers, at court in January 1631.
+His mother did not attend because she was offended by some misdemeanour of his.
 Ashburnham's cousin, Susan Feilding, Countess of Denbigh, wrote to Bacon mentioning "her family be unfortunate", meaning their financial difficulty since her father's death in 1620.